mikehaertl/phpwkhtmltopdf/README.md

     // Explicitly tell wkhtmltopdf that we're using an X environment 'use-xserver',

-    // Enable built in Xvfb support
+    // Enable built in Xvfb support in the command 'commandOptions' => array(
         'enableXvfb' => true,

-    // If this is not set, the xvfb-run binary is autodected 'xvfbRunBin' => '/usr/bin/xvfb-run',
+        // Optional: Set your path to xvfb-run.
+Default is just 'xvfb-run'.

-    // By default the following options are passed to xvfb-run.
+        // 'xvfbRunBin' => '/usr/bin/xvfb-run',

-    // So only use this option if you want/have to change them.
+        // Optional: Set options for xfvb-run.
+The following defaults are used.
-    'xvfbRunOptions' =>  ' --server-args="-screen 0, 1024x768x24" ',
+        // 'xvfbRunOptions' =>  '--server-args="-screen 0, 1024x768x24"',
 ));
 ```